tonymullen/TonyMullen-Book/Readme.md

     {"options":{},"indexes":[{"v":1,"key":{"_id":1},"name":"_id_","ns":"Loc8r.locations"},{"v":1,"key":{"coords":"2dsphere"},"name":"coords_2dsphere","ns":"Loc8r.locations","background":true,"2dsphereIndexVersion":2}]}
     ```

 Nothing has changed in Chapter 5 with the front-end of your application on Heroku.
-Your mLab control panel should display the locations collection like this:
+Your mLab control panel should display the locations collection like this (Add a screenshot similar to this one to your Readme):

 ![ch1](/readme_img/ch5.png)

-Add a screenshot similar to this one to your Readme.

 # Chapter 4
 **A site with Node and Express**